NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

     A lot of new terminology will be introduced here.
 A full terminology overview is available in our :ref:`glossary<glossary>`.

 This guide illustrates how to set up NannyML for use on a given model.
-Some data for a fictional model is available.
+We are using data from a fictional model for our example.
-The **work_from_home** model is a binary classifier trying to predict whether someone will be working from home on a given day or not.
+This fictional **work_from_home** model is a binary classifier trying to predict whether someone will be working from home on a given day or not.
 You can see below how to import it and explore it.

 .. code-block:: python